digital-asset/canton/UNRELEASED.md

 Canton CANTON_VERSION has been released on RELEASE_DATE.
 You can download the Daml Open Source edition from the Daml Connect [Github Release Section](https://github.com/digital-asset/daml/releases/tag/vCANTON_VERSION).
 The Enterprise edition is available on [Artifactory](https://digitalasset.jfrog.io/artifactory/canton-enterprise/canton-enterprise-CANTON_VERSION.zip).
 Please also consult the [full documentation of this release](https://docs.daml.com/CANTON_VERSION/canton/about.html).

+## Until 2024-09-06 (Exclusive)

+- Console.bootstrap.domain has new parameter domainThreshold, the minimum number of domain owners that need to authorize on behalf of the domain's namespace.

 ## Until 2024-09-04 (Exclusive)

 - google.protobuf.XValue wrapper messages are replaced by `optional X` in the protobuf definitions.
 Incompatibility for manually crafted Protobuf messages and wire formats.
 Protobuf bindings must be regenerated, but should remain compatible.